Mussels make a great light meal, or appetizer for a dinner party and these Wok Smoked Mussels are both simple and tasty.

-One thing you have to determine when buying mussels is: are they wild, or farm raised?
-Each one has to be treated just a bit different.
+One thing you have to determine when buying mussels is: are they wild, or farm-raised?
+Each one has to be treated just a bit differently.
 Here is everything you need to know about How to Prepare and Cook Fresh Mussels

 We served this dish with a Pinot Gris and some crusty bread that was toasted then rubbed with cloves of garlic.
 It was a perfect Saturday afternoon lunch.

 LindySez: These make a great appetizer for a dinner party, and require no silverware.
 You can use one side of the shell to spoon the mussel out of the other side of the shell.

 Also remember, if the mussel doesn’t open once it’s cooked…it’s not good to eat.
 Throw it AWAY!